-In order to interpret the results of the persistent homology computation, we need to compare the output for a particular data set to a suitable null model.
-For this, we need some kind of a similarity measure between barcodes and a way to evaluate the statistical significance of the results.
+To interpret the results of the persistent-homology computation, we need to compare the output for a particular data set to a suitable null model.
+For this, we need some kind of similarity measure between barcodes and a way to evaluate the statistical significance of the results.

-One possible approach for this is to define a space in which we can project barcodes and study their geometric properties.
-Persistence diagrams are an example of such a space.
+One possible approach is to define a space in which we can project barcodes and study their geometric properties.
+One such space is the space of persistence diagrams [13].